University-Clinic-of-Neuroradiology/python-bootcamp/README.md

 We are always open to suggestions and comments.
 Likewise, we welcome the reporting of possible bugs.
 Please always write a short but descriptive issue, use the prefabricated templates for this.
 We will then try to implement everything as quickly as possible.

-If you have any questions, problems or comments, regarding the content of the notebooks please send us an email at any time: xyz@ovgu.de.
+If you have any questions, problems or comments, regarding the content of the notebooks please send us an email at any time: python.bootcamp@med.ovgu.de.

 We have a discussion forum where you can exchange ideas or get in touch with us at any time!

 ## Authors and acknowledgment
 Eric Einspänner, Clinic of Neuroradiology, Magdeburg, Germany

+Nastaran Takmilhomayouni, Clinic of Neuroradiology, Magdeburg, Germany

 ## License
 [![License](https://img.shields.io/badge/License-Apache_2.0-green.svg)](https://opensource.org/licenses/Apache-2.0)